Nomagno/Halfive/docs/HWVM_SPEC.md

 halt (0) - TAKES NO ARGUMENTS, STOPS PROGRAM EXECUTION nop (1) - TAKES NO ARGUMENTS, DOES NOTHING FOR A FULL CYCLE set (2) V1 R2; SETS ADDRESS R2 *TO* VALUE V1 jmp (3) V1 - JUMP (MOVE THE PROGRAM COUNTER, HAND EXECUTION) *TO* VALUE V1.
-Can take 16-bit literal, as a special exception jcz (4) V1 - jmp TO V1 *IF* 0xFFFF IS ZERO (0).
-Can take 16-bit literal, as a special exception add (5) V1 V2 R3 - ADD V1 AND V2, WRITE THE RESULT TO R3.
+Can take 16-bit literals jcz (4) V1 - jmp TO V1 *IF* 0xFFFF IS ZERO (0).
+Can take 16-bit literals
+add (5) V1 V2 R3 - ADD V1 AND V2, WRITE THE RESULT TO R3.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 sub (6) V1 V2 R3 - SUBSTRACT V2 *FROM* V1, WRITE THE RESULT TO R3.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 and (7) V1 V2 R3 - PERFORM A BINARY 'and' ON V1 AND V2, WRITE THE RESULT TO R3.
 SETS ZERO FLAG APPROPIATELY
 or (8) V1 V2 R3 - PERFORM A BINARY 'or' ON V1 AND V2, WRITE THE RESULT TO R3.
 SETS ZERO FLAG APPROPIATELY
 xor (9) V1 V2 R3 - PERFORM A BINARY 'xor' ON V1 AND V2, WRITE THE RESULT TO R3.
 SETS ZERO FLAG APPROPIATELY
 rot (10) V1 V2 R3 - IF V1 IS 0 THROUGH 7, BITSHIFT V2 LEFT BY V1, WRITE THE RESULT TO R3.
     ELSE IF V1 IS 8 THROUGH F, BITSHIFT V2 RIGHT BY (V1 - 8), WRITE THE RESULT TO R3.
 ELSE DO NOTHING

 cmp (11) V1, V2 - SUBSTACT V2 *FROM* V1, BUT *WITHOUT* SAVING THE RESULT.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 subs (12) ID - SEE SECTION BELOW sube (13) ID - SEE SECTION BELOW call (14) ID - SEE SECTION BELOW jcnz (15) V1 - jmp TO V1 *IF* 0xFFFF IS ONE (1).
-Can take 16-bit literal, as a special exception
+Can take 16-bit literals
 ```

 ***